lianggeyuleo/CCR/README.md

 This part is built on the repository of the paper Information Maximization Perspective of Orthogonal Matching Pursuit with Applications to Explainable AI, https://github.com/r-zip/ip-omp.git.

 ### Setup, Datasets and Preprocessing
+To onboard the project, one should:
+1. Download from https://github.com/r-zip/ip-omp.git and add clip_embedding_generation.py to its ip_omp folder.
-To onboard the project, one should follow the setup and data preprocessing instructions entailed in the readme file of https://github.com/r-zip/ip-omp.git.
-Specifically because of their size, one need to download ImageNet and Places365 by themselves, add them to the designated folder and run ip_omp.preprocess in order to run the later experiments.
+2. follow the setup and data preprocessing instructions entailed in the readme file of https://github.com/r-zip/ip-omp.git.
+3. Specifically because of their size, one need to download ImageNet and Places365 by themselves, add them to the designated folder and run ip_omp.preprocess in order to run the later experiments.

 ### Getting the CLIP concept/training/testing embedding.